Search results

 foldMapWithIndexDefaultL :: forall i f a m.
 FoldableWithIndex i f => Monoid m => (i -> a -> m) -> f a -> m

-A default implementation of foldMapWithIndex
+A default implementation of foldMapWithIndex using foldlWithIndex.

-Note: when defining a FoldableWithIndex
+Note: when defining a FoldableWithIndex instance, this function is

-unsafe to use in combination with foldlWithIndexDefault
+unsafe to use in combination with foldlWithIndexDefault.

 foldMapWithIndexDefaultR :: forall i f a m.
 FoldableWithIndex i f => Monoid m => (i -> a -> m) -> f a -> m

-A default implementation of foldMapWithIndex
+A default implementation of foldMapWithIndex using foldrWithIndex.

-Note: when defining a FoldableWithIndex
+Note: when defining a FoldableWithIndex instance, this function is

-unsafe to use in combination with foldrWithIndexDefault
+unsafe to use in combination with foldrWithIndexDefault.

 mapWithIndex :: forall i f a b.
 FunctorWithIndex i f => (i -> a -> b) -> f a -> f b